 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 New York City’s real estate market is famous for having a lot of extra paperwork not found anywhere else in the country.
 It’s easy to see why, too.
-NYC has some of the strictest real estate laws in the nation.
-Also, keeping everything in accordance means that you will need extra paperwork.
-There are tons of letters and forms to fill when you’re doing a transaction.
+NYC housing market has some of the strictest real estate laws in the nation.
+Also, keeping everything orderly means you will need extra paperwork when buying or selling a home.
+There are many letters and forms to fill out when doing a transaction.
 One letter you might need is a Letter of No Objection in Brooklyn.
-But, what is the meaning of a Letter of No Objection?
-A Letter of No Objection in NYC verifies the legal use of a building constructed before January 1st, 1938, which does not have a CO on file with the DOB.
+But what is the meaning of a Letter of No Objection?
+A DOB Letter of No Objection in NYC verifies the legal use of a building constructed before January 1st, 1938, which does not have a CO on file with the DOB.
 The reason is that properties built in NYC before 1938 did not need Certificates of Occupancy.
 We will share samples of letters of no objection certificates.

 Technically, you might need one for a building of any age if you’re using it for a purpose not initially zoned for.
-However, if you are working with a made before 1938, chances are much higher that you will need an LNO.
+However, if you work with a made before 1938, chances are much higher that you will need an LNO.

-Though they use the same forms in New York City, a Letter of Verification (also known as a LOV) is different from an LNO.
+Though they use the same forms in New York City, a Letter of Verification (also known as a LOV) differs from an LNO.
 These are letters given to places with COs but still need to be verified for use.
-When it comes to the actual usage, both tend to be the same.
+Regarding the actual usage, both tend to be the same.

 They’re both there to agree that you’re allowed to use the building for the purposes you want to use it for.
-The LNO can also be considered a loose acceptance of a building’s safety levels to a secondary level.
+Therefore, the LNO can also be considered a loose acceptance of a building’s safety levels to a secondary level.

 There are two to three main reasons why someone might need one.
 In most cases, the DOB requires these letters to make significant alterations or remodeling work to a building.
 Sometimes, the DOB will also require these documents for a sale of a building.
-If your building already came with an LNO, then you should keep that in your files.
+Of course, if your facility already has an LNO, you should keep that in your files.

-You should also consider getting a Letter of Verification if you want to sell it soon, but that’s a decision that you usually are best off asking your realtor about.
+Lastly, you should also consider getting a Letter of Verification if you want to sell it soon, but that’s a decision you usually are best off asking your realtor about.

 If you find yourself in a position where you need an LNO, you probably wonder what you will need to do.
-The process of applying for a Letter of No Objection in NYC through an Expeditor typically takes around one month.
+Applying for a Letter of No Objection in NYC through an Expeditor typically takes around one month.
 Here’s a step-by-step explanation of what you’ll have to do:

 There are a lot of reasons why the DOB might deny your application.
 Here are the most common reasons why you might’ve been denied.

 This is a good question.
-Most of the time, you might be able to call the DOB to find out what your options are and why they got denied.
-If you have a real estate agent, lawyer, or architect that you are working with, referring to them for advice is also a smart idea.
+You can usually call the DOB to find out your options and why they got denied.
+If you have a real estate agent, lawyer, or architect you are working with, referring to them for advice is also a brilliant idea.

-It’s worth remembering that you can always reapply for a Letter of No Objection if the DBO denies your first request.
+Remember that you can constantly reapply for a Letter of No Objection if the DBO denies your first request.
 So if it was a matter of a lack of paperwork or if you managed to shuffle around the issue, you might get approved the next time.

 Truthfully, most people do not have an easy time when it comes to compiling the documentation you would need to get approved.
-It involves a lot of digging into public records and may even require you to find microfilm records of its use in newspapers.
+It involves much digging into public records and may even require you to find microfilm records of its use in newspapers.